-A client of my prior consulting business also had me Iook into NowSecure Platform, an automated mobile app security testing solution.
+A client of my prior consulting organization also had me Iook into NowSecure Platform, an automated mobile app security testing solution.
 Platform is very good at routinely scanning and identifying problems for baseline testing whereas Workstation allows you to test the app in more creative ways.

 Q: What other aspects of mobile appsec interest you?

 A: Runtime Application Self Protection (RASP) is quite fascinating.
 They typically come in the form of commercial products which are built into apps to guard against reverse engineering and tampering.
 Amongst other things, they’ll look for Frida, they’ll check for evidence the device is jailbroken and randomize their behavior to make it difficult to pinpoint exactly what’s going on.
 I’ve helped people in the past make the best use of these products and analyzed their effectiveness by trying to circumvent them.

 I also like to explore analytics and metrics.
 To say we have a lot of data at NowSecure is an understatement.
 We have data on millions of mobile app assessments.
 I like to look at the different perspectives that we could draw from the data and think of different ways of analyzing it to see which apps might be affected by a problem that comes up in the wild.

 Q: How have you participated in the R2con conferences?